full-stack-devs-learn/niantic-2024-final-capstone-photo-share/README.md

 **Solution:** I update an array list each time the user selects or deselects a photo, and then perform a PUT request on each photo to sort them into an album.

 ### Hannah

 ### Jordan
 **Problem:** The biggest challenge was accurately tracking reactions for each post based on user interactions without allowing multiple likes from the same user.

 **Approach:** Initially, I used a simple increment and decrement method to update the reactions count, which did not account for unique user interactions.

 **Solution:** I implemented a scheduled MySQL event that recalculates the reactions by counting unique interactions from the post_interactions table, ensuring accurate updates every 10 seconds.

 ### Tabatha
+**Problem:** When users post a new comment, it doesn't immediately appear in the comments section unless the page is refreshed.

+**Approach:** I leveraged React’s state management to handle the comments dynamically.

+**Solution:** The comment input is managed using the newComment state variable.
+When the user types, the state is updated accordingly.
+When the user submits the comment, an HTTP POST request is sent to the backend to save the comment.
+The backend responds with the newly created comment.
+Upon receiving the response from the backend, we use setComments([...comments, response.data]) to add the new comment to the existing comments array.
+This triggers React to re-render the component with the updated list of comments.
+The new comment is now displayed immediately without needing a page refresh, providing a seamless user experience.